yorkeJohn/Tainted-Magic/README.md

-# TaintedMagic Bug Tracker & Language Localization
+# TaintedMagic
-DO NOT TOUCH en_US.lang!
+Bug tracker & language localization for the Tainted Magic mod DO NOT TOUCH en_US.lang!